Code-the-Dream-School/python-essentials-v1/lessons/11AdvancedDataVisualizationTechniques.md

 - **Bar Plots** are ideal when you need to compare quantities between different categories, such as the sales of different products or regions.
 - **Histograms** are useful for analyzing the distribution of numerical data, identifying patterns, skewness, or the range of values.

-Within the `assignment11` folder of your `python_homework` directory, create `lesson11_a.py`.
+Within the `assignment11` folder of your `python-assignment11` directory, create `lesson11_a.py`.
 This code uses the DataFrame plot() method, which is part of Pandas, but, to actually display the plot, you also need Matplotlib, to do the `show()`.
 Your program should contain the following code:

 ### **Example Code: Plotting with Pandas**